Aceable Agent Logo

 • Payment of membership dues

 Another caveat is that the principal of a real estate firm must be a member of NAR before a non-principal can join.
-Many firms will have a designated Realtor in order to meet the qualification so their agents can join.
+Many firms will have a designated Realtor to meet the qualifications so their agents can join.

 For many people, the Realtor designation represents a commitment to a career in the real estate industry and working with integrity.
 It’s not uncommon for buyers and sellers to choose one agent over another simply because they are a Realtor.